qodeone/uikitty-site/docs/pages/background.md

 ## Usage

 To apply a background color to an element, add one of the following classes.
-The actual color for each modifier is defined by the UIkit style that you have chosen or customized.
+The actual color for each modifier is defined by the UIkitty style that you have chosen or customized.

 | Class                      | Description                                              |
 |----------------------------|----------------------------------------------------------|